In this article we will present 10 myths about global warming (climate change) of the last decades.

 3. GM foods are contributing to climate change

 The only difference between genetically modified and non-modified foods is the part of the DNA that is extracted to give these modified seeds the new desired property (durability, resistance to pests, etc.).
 There is no evidence yet that GMOs are harmful to human health nor to the planet by themselves.
 What is harmful to the planet and soils is the use of toxic chemicals such as glyphosate in transgenic seeds (modified to resist them).
 These chemicals are classified by the WHO as “potentially carcinogenic”, and there is evidence that they can affect the populations that surround these plantations.
-This issue affected the way we see GMOs and related them to harmful effects for humans and the planet, but they may actually be a good solution by increasing crop yields and adding nutritional value to crops.
+This issue affected the way we see GMOs and related them to harmful effects for humans and the planet, but they may actually be a good solution by increasing crop yields and adding nutritional value to crops (myths about global warming).

 4. Paper bags are the solution to plastic ones

 Most people think that paper bags are the eco-friendly solution to plastic ones because its effects on the planet are lower and therefore contribute less to climate change.
 However, according to a study presented in 2014, paper bags not only generate more greenhouse gases in their production, but also use more water, more energy and more resources than plastic ones.